ValidAQ/WK_LoadIntoLevel/README.md

 > [!NOTE]
 > The `Game-Main` scene has additional level-loading logic tied to it, depending on what game mode was selected.
+>
 > Currently this mod doesn't support making use of it - it will simply load the specified scene without any additional logic (WIP)
+>
 > Refer to `M_Gamemode` and `CL_GameManager` classes in game's code for more information on the scene-loading behavior.

 The config file can be found at `<Game Directory>\BepInEx\config\com.validaq.loadintolevel.cfg`

-Mod thumbnail based on an icon from the Remix Icon library.
+Mod icon based on an icon from the Remix Icon library.